rogchap/portfolio/README.md

 # Roger Chapman
 ## Award winning Software Engineer, Creative Technologist and UX Designer

+Roger Chapman has over 12 years experience in Software Engineering;
+he is passionate about the web and native mobile apps.
+With strong communication, UX, and design skills, Roger has a unique set of skills as an Engineer.

+Roger has worked on large scale applications for clients in Australia & the UK: including Google, Commonweath Bank, Optus, Lexus, IAG, AusTrade, Freedom Furniture, Disney, Mars, Trinity Mirror, Royal Bank of Scotland and The Scottish Government.

 ### Hometime On Demand native app

 | What?            | Description                        |